 Some people view the body as a collection of levers and pulleys, that just need to be pushed and tugged into desired positions.

 But modern science, tuition methods, and perhaps your own experience, show that the body is so much more.

-What an experienced Massage Therapist offers is the power of sensitive touch, directed towards realigning your body with your purpose.
+What an experienced Soft Tissue Therapist offers is the power of sensitive touch, directed towards realigning your body with your purpose.
 Through this touch, I employ a range of interrelated techniques, such as deep tissue, neuromuscular, myofascial, stretching, broad, targeted, whatever feels right for you.

 You may be well-built or slender, sporty or less active, wanting to participate in your treatment or just to lie down and experience, seeking a “hard” or a “gentle” massage, and so on.
 In all cases we will maintain a sensitive but firm connection throughout, and the consistency in approach is that we will always work adagio.

 A Clinical Massage Therapist is there to help bring the most out of you, so that you can bring the most out of yourself.
 Our aim in most situations is to help resolve an issue, then give you the tools to minimise the chances of its recurrence.

 So when we talk about muscular imbalance, about tightness, about posture, the hands-on soft tissue therapy will help directly with relaxing tissues and dissipating any adhesions and stuckness, but you and your body will then do so much more.
 Manual therapy will raise your level of internal awareness of what is happening inside your body, so that after the session, you can explore and experience more fully how your body is working.

 Having looked at how you go about your daily practice and work, we will identify any subtle changes to your positioning and movement that would help relieve unnecessary tensions and that would ensure you play safe to avoid future injury.